Izolex/ac_dat/readme.md

 These lists speeds up solving collision in array and building AC automaton dramatically, but it's costing time keeping them up-to-date.
 Inserting and deleting in sorted array has time complexity `θ(n)`.
 Using hash tables can reduce time complexity to `θ(1)`, however efficient algorithm for retrieving all values must be found.
-Another option is not keeping information about outwards transition functions then each must be tried, so it's usefully with smaller alphabets.
+Another option is not keeping information about outwards transition functions.
+Then each must be tried, so it's usefully with smaller alphabets.
 Unicode 14 has 144,697 characters.

 ### Not using AC output function